Mailchimp Landing Pages vs. Wishpond

 Pros of MailChimp Landing Pages

 Let’s not overlook the performance tracking.
 MailChimp provides some basic analytics that help you figure out what’s working and what’s not.
 You can see how many people visited your page, how many signed up, and where they dropped off.
-It’s not as detailed as some competitors but gets the job done.
+It’s not as detailed as some competitors, but it gets the job done.

 Your cost matters, too.
 MailChimp offers a free plan with some limitations, which is great for startups and small businesses.
 You can create multiple landing pages and track their performance without spending a dime.
 That can save you a hefty chunk of change while getting you started.